tellurianinteractive/Tellurian.Trains.ModuleMeetingApp/README.md

 * Fast clock for time simulation with option to locally start and stop simulation.
 * Fast clock administration for setting game length, fast clock speed etc.
 * Digital and analogue clock display.
-* Progressive web app support, is installable on local device.
+* Progressive web app support, the client app is installable on your local device.
 * User interface supports **13 European languages**, ideal for module meetings with people from several countries.

 ## Cloud version